rancher/webhook/pkg/resources/core/v1/limitrange/LimitRange.md

 ### On create and update

-A rancher-managed limit range cannot be created or modified by
+A rancher-managed limit range cannot be created or modified by users.

 A limit range that is not rancher-managed can't be promoted to rancher-managed.